Automatic iteration to optimise a focus, introduction

 For detailed information see the detailed note on automatic focusing.

-The focus is defined as the set of crossing points at the beam section -that is, the coordinates of the rays as they cross the first test plane.
+The focus is defined as the set of crossing points at the beam section, which is the first test plane, or in the case ofcathodes, the second test plane.

 Minimising the size of a focus

-The program will adjust the electrode voltages to minimise the size of this focus.
+The program will adjust the electrode voltages to minimise the size of this focus, where the size can be defined in several different ways.
 The maximum number voltages that can be adjusted is 20.
 The scale factor of the magnetic field (if this exists) can be included in CPO3D with the voltages to be varied.
 Alternatively, the current that falls within a given circle on the test plane can be maximised.

 The position of the centre of the focus can be specified by the user or it be left free on the test plane (except under some special circumstances).